What is the Best Video Hosting Platform for Online Courses?

 • Vimeo allows users full control over who sees their content, you can set whether it's public or private as well as limit viewing access based on age range or country location.

 But the bnefits of Vimeo don’t stop there.
 Vimeo is a well-known video hosting platform that’s ideal for creators who want a polished, professional look and feel for their online courses.
-It offers customizable branding options—so your videos can blend seamlessly with your website’s design, plus robust privacy settings and strong integration capabilities with other marketing tools you might already use.The video player itself is sleek and customizable, letting you tweak player controls or remove Vimeo branding altogether.
+It offers customisable branding options, so your videos can blend seamlessly with your website’s design, plus robust privacy settings and strong integration capabilities with other marketing tools you might already use.The video player itself is sleek and customisable, letting you tweak player controls or remove Vimeo branding altogether.
 Whether you’re sharing a simple lecture or an entire video series, Vimeo’s flexibility has you covered.Other key advantages include:Pricing starts at $12/month, with a free option available if you’re just getting started.
 The only downside?
 Vimeo can cost more than some competitors, but for many course creators, the extra control and polish are worth it.

 • Ad-free streaming, so your viewers aren’t interrupted by commercials.